raml-org/raml-spec/versions/raml-10/raml-10.md

 Declaring the type of a property to be `nil` represents the lack of a value in a type instance.
 In a RAML context that requires *values* of type `nil` (vs just type declarations), the usual YAML `null` is used, e.g. when the type is `nil | number` you may use `enum: [ 1, 2, ~ ]` or more explicitly/verbosely `enum: [ 1, 2, !!null "" ]`; in non-inline notation you can just omit the value completely, of course.

-Nilable values are not the same as optional properties, e.g. to have a `comment` property that is optional and which can also have a `nil` value, you could define it as `comment?: string?` or `comment?: nil | string`.
+Nilable values are not the same as optional properties.
+For example, you can define a `comment` property that is optional and that accepts a `nil` value by using the syntax `comment?: string?` or `comment?: nil | string`.

 #### Union Type